ThomasVanRymenant/CS50W-showcase/README.md

 * Project 4: [Network](#network)
 * Capstone project: in progress and not included in this overview.

-**For each individual project's overview, the following structure will be used:**
+**For each individual project overview, the following structure will be used:**
 1. Brief description & a preview-link to the project's demo on youtube
 2. Main aspects the project revolve around
 3. The technologies that were used in the solution